-Hibiscus flower has many health benefits.
-It is used in Ayurveda to support the loss of appetite, colds, heart and nerve diseases, upper respiratory tract pain and swelling (inflammation), fluid retention, stomach irritation, and disorders of circulation; for dissolving phlegm; as a gentle laxative; and as a diuretic to increase urine output.
+The hibiscus flower has many health benefits.
+It’s used in Ayurveda to improve appetite; dissolve phlegm; and help relieve colds, heart and nerve diseases, upper respiratory tract pain and swelling (inflammation), fluid retention, stomach irritation, and circulatory disorders.
+Hibiscus is also useful as a gentle laxative and diuretic.

 2 quarts water

-Place Licorice, Cinnamon, Ginger, and Raisens in 2 cups of water and bring to the boil.
+Place licorice, cinnamon, ginger, and raisins in 2 cups of water, and bring to a boil.
 Simmer for 10 minutes.
 Add all the other ingredients except the honey, and simmer for 30 minutes.
 Pour liquid out through a strainer into a 2-quart vessel.
 Now add the rest of the water.
-Drink at room temperature, or slightly cooled.
+Drink at room temperature or slightly cooled.